Trump Castle (series): Trump Castle II (1991)

-Trump Castle II was released in 1991, for Amiga and DOS.
+Trump Castle II was released in 1991, for Amiga and MS-DOS.
 The game includes baccarat, blackjack, craps, roulette, slots, and video poker, all following the rules of the New Jersey Casino Control Commission.
 The player is initially given $1,000 to play the various games.
 The player begins in the lobby of Trump Castle, and uses a point-and-click interface to navigate toward the gambling games or to other parts of the resort, including a hotel suite, the pool, and a restaurant; these areas, represented by digitized images of the real resort, include characters who make comments through popup speech balloons.
 The game also features a multiplayer option.
 Included with the game was the Trump Castle Gaming Guide, which is also used by the player to bypass the game's copy protection.
 Also included was a coupon for a one-night stay at Trump Castle's hotel.
 Capstone released two standalone add-on disks, Poker and Lots-O-$lot$, which were also compatible with Trump Castle II and its predecessor.

 Trump Castle II and its predecessor were both successful, leading Capstone to publish a sequel.